 If after taking the initial assessment a student is satisfied with their placement, they will be eligible to register for the appropriate course(s).

-If after taking the initial assessment a student is not satisfied with their placement, they will be able to retake the assessment, but only after spending at least three hours working in the Prep and Learning module.
-A student will have the opportunity to retake the assessment up to four times (five total attempts).
-However, they must spend at least three hours in the Prep and Learning module between each attempt.
+If after taking the initial assessment a student is not satisfied with their placement, they will be able to retake the assessment.
+Before the second attempt, it is highly recommended that the student spends at least an hour in the Prep and Learning module.
+Using these tools to refresh subjects that they may need help with can greatly benefit their score.
+They can retake the assessment up to four times (five total attempts).
+However, they must spend at least three hours in the Prep and Learning module between each attempt after the second.

 ALEKS PPL is an online, adaptive system that covers a broad spectrum of mathematics topics.
 The length of the placement assessment will vary, but can be up to 30 questions.
 Students can expect to see some, but not all, of the math they may have learned in high school.
 ALEKS is a placement assessment, not a preview of math courses at the University of Oregon.
 It is designed to identify if you are prepared for a particular course.
 After completing the initial placement assessment, students will have the opportunity to review and master additional topics to reassess and improve their placement.